What is the Best Cookware for Gas Stoves?

 Gas flames burn up around the outer sides of the cookware, and this surface is not designed to be exposed to direct heat.
 If the cookware has brightly colored paint on the outer surface, the paint will, in all likelihood, discolor.

-It is better to have stainless steel or black sides on the pots and pans.
+It is better to have stainless steel or black sides on the pots and frying pans.

 What Metal Is Best for Gas Stove Cookware?

-An important principle to remember when buying cookware for a gas stove is that it should be made from metal that can adjust to rapid temperature changes and distribute the heat quickly to the entire implement.
+An important principle to remember when buying cookware for a gas stove is that it should be made from metal that can adjust to rapid temperature changes and can distribute heat evenly and quickly to the entire pan.

 Metals that have the properties needed for good cookware for a gas stove are usually stainless steel with layers of aluminum and copper.
-The combination of these metals can heat up rapidly and distribute the heat quickly without warping.
+The combination of these metals can heat up rapidly and can distribute heat evenly across surfaces quickly without warping.

-Why Are Stainless Steel, Aluminum, and Copper Pan Good Choices?
+Why Are Stainless Steel, Carbon Steel, Aluminum, and Copper Pan Good Choices?

 Stainless steel is non-reactant, and food tastes exactly the way it should, without any change when cooked using a stainless steel pot or pan.
 The big problem, though, is that stainless steel is not a good heat conductor.